Vendor Management Solutions for Strong Vendor Management

 Vendor management software is based on the vendor management lifecycle.
-Understanding the vendor management lifecycle is important to design an effective vendor management software.
+Understanding the vendor management lifecycle is important to design effective vendor management software.
 The vendor management lifecycle is made up of 5 major steps.

 Step 1: Vendor qualification

 The first step of vendor management is to determine whether the vendor has the capability and expertise to fulfill business needs.
 Supplier qualification software automatically qualifies the vendor based on pre-set qualification parameters.
-A vendor compliance management software can be used for ensuring compliance standards are met by the vendor.
+Vendor compliance management software can be used for ensuring compliance standards are met by the vendor.
 Vendor qualification is of 2 types, pre-qualification for potential vendors and re-qualification for assessment of active vendors.

 Step 2: Vendor onboarding

 Qualified vendors are then onboarded into the company’s database.
-Supplier or vendor onboarding software automates vendor onboarding by automatically gathering, capturing, and storing relevant information on qualified vendors into a centralized supplier management database.
+Supplier or vendor onboarding software automates vendor onboarding by automatically gathering, capturing, and storing relevant information on qualified vendors in a centralized supplier management database.
 Vendor registration software is used for registering the vendor with the company.
 A list of vendors is maintained by the VMS.

 Step 3: Ordering and Delivery

 The order process is initiated by the purchase order or the vendor contract.
-The details of the order are listed out in the terms of reference (TOR) or SOW.
+The details of the order are listed in the terms of reference (TOR) or SOW.
 Once the order is delivered, the goods received are checked for quality.
 Vendor performance is also evaluated by supplier management tools.